topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 5. VCP-G I2C
 ---
-This chapter provides instructions for configuring Inter-Integrated Circuit (I2C) communication on the TOPST VCP-G board.
+This chapter provides instructions for configuring Inter-Integrated Circuit (I2C) communication on the VCP-G.
 I2C is a two-wire, synchronous communication protocol designed for efficient data exchange between multiple devices.
 It operates with a serial data line (SDA) and a serial clock line (SCL), allowing multiple peripherals to communicate with a microcontroller using unique addresses.
 I2C supports both master-slave communication and multi-master configurations, making it ideal for connecting sensors, displays, and other low-speed devices while minimizing the number of required connections.

 </br></br></br>

 ## 5.1 vcpI2C_LCD1602
 ---
-This example program demonstrates how the TOPST VCP-G board controls an LCD1602 display using the I2C communication protocol.
+This example program demonstrates how the VCP-G board controls an LCD1602 display using the I2C communication protocol.
 The LCD1602 is a 16-character, 2-line liquid crystal display commonly used in embedded system projects.
 By utilizing the LiquidCrystal_I2C library, the board sends commands and data over the I2C bus to efficiently control the display.

 In this example, the LCD is initialized, and the backlight is enabled for clear visibility.
-The program then positions the cursor to display the text TOPST VCP-G on the first row and I2C Test! on the second row.
+The program then positions the cursor to display the text VCP-G on the first row and I2C Test! on the second row.
 With I2C communication, multiple devices can be controlled using minimal wiring, making it an effective solution for compact projects.
 </br></br>

 ### 5.1.1 Hardware Requirements